 Follow-up questions to ask:

 Listen for: A step-by-step roadmap that details the process from the initial investigation to the final resolution.
-Watch out for any personal injury lawyers who promise a huge payout immediately without seeing your documents first.
+If the crash involved a commercial vehicle or a multi-vehicle chain-reaction crash, strategy becomes even more layered, as multiple parties may share liability.
+Watch out for any lawyers who promise a huge payout immediately without seeing your documents first.

 A strong case relies on admissible proof, not subjective opinions.
 Evidence-related questions reveal how thorough the attorney is, what they prioritize, and whether they have an actual system for collecting and organizing evidence instead of waiting for the insurance company to demand documents first.